She almost didn't come in.

 Nobody answered right away.
 Then one student leaned forward.

-That is the Jewish student we are privileged to serve.
-Not a student paralyzed by fear — but one who chooses, consciously and deliberately, to show up for who she is.
-She is also not alone.
-There are students who wrestle with that choice.
-Who do the quiet math: is my identity worth the risk, even if it's only a small risk?
+These are the Jewish students we are privileged to serve — students who choose, consciously and deliberately, to show up for who they are, even in a moment when that takes real courage.
+And they are not alone.
+There are students who wrestle with that choice quietly, who do the quiet math: is my identity worth the risk, even if it's only a small risk?
+That wrestling is not weakness.
+It is the honest response to the times we live in.

 We are living in a moment where antisemitism has become more normalized than at any time in recent memory.
 The Chabad movement has recently been targeted directly by prominent media personalities.
 That sheriff outside our door isn't decorative.
 He is a sign of the times.